Happy birthday John

 2006 – Keeper Brad Jones joined Sheffield Wednesday on loan from Middlesbrough, turning out fifteen times for the Owls.

-2005 – Centre-half Ragnar Klavan joined Dutch side Heracles Almelo from Flora Tallinn.
+2005 – Centre-half Ragnar Klavan joined Dutch side Heracles Almelo from Flora Tallinn, scoring five times in 104 games while in the Netherlands.

 Ex-reds on the move